tedee-com/tedee-api-doc/docs/source/authentication.rst

 This flow should be used for applications where interaction with user is possible.
 To receive the JWT using Code Flow you will need a client id and client secret issued by Tedee.
-Please contact with us (support@tedee.com) to receive a client id and client secret for your application (you must provide us redirect URI of your application, where authentication responses will be sent and received by your application).
+Please contact us (support@tedee.com) to receive a client id and client secret for your application (you must provide us redirect URI of your application, where authentication responses will be sent and received by your application).

 There are three steps to get the JWT using Code Flow: